CouncilofLorien/counciloflorien.github.io/docs/cards/D/despair-of-the-heart.md

 > Permanent-event
 >
 > {: .hazard-text .black-text .p-2 }
-> > _Corruption._ Playable on a non-Hobbit, non-Wizard, non-Ringwraith character.
-Target character receives 2 corruption points and makes a corruption check each time a character in his company becomes wounded. <br>&ensp;During his organization phase, the character may tap to attempt to remove this card by making a roll (drawing a #)-if the result is greater than 4, discard this card.
+> > _Corruption._ ***Playable on a non-Hobbit, non-Wizard, non-Ringwraith character.*** Target character receives 2 corruption points and makes a corruption check each time a character in his company becomes wounded. <br>&ensp;During his organization phase, the character may tap to attempt to remove this card.
+Opponent makes a roll (draws a #)---if the result is greater than 4, discard this card.
 Cannot be duplicated on a given character.
 >
 > {: .hazard-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>